naga-raju1/MACHINE-LEARNING-MODEL-IMPLEMENTATION/README.md

 Company Name:CODTECH IT SOLUTIONS

 Name        :Seele Nagaraju

 Intern ID   :CT08DM707

 Domain Name : Python Programming

 Duration    :8 Week's

 Mentor Name :Neela Santhosh

+Discription :This Python script demonstrates how to use the Random Forest Classifier from the scikit-learn library to classify the Iris flower dataset.
+The steps include loading the data, preprocessing it, training a model, making predictions, and evaluating performance.

-Discription :
+output      :